yz778/MCPJungle/README.md

 By default, mcpjungle server runs in `development` mode which is ideal for individuals running it locally.

-In Production mode, the server enforces stricter security & compliance policies and will provide additional features like Authentication, ACLs, observability and more.
+In Production mode, the server enforces stricter security policies and will provide additional features like Authentication, ACLs, observability and more.

 After starting the server in production mode, you must initialize it by running the following command on your client machine:
 ```bash